Kong/docs.konghq.com/app/enterprise/0.36-x/deployment/installation/docker.md

 ## Introduction

-This guide walks through downloading, installing, and start Kong Enterprise using Docker.
+This guide walks through downloading, installing, and starting Kong Enterprise using Docker.
 The configuration shown in this guide is intended only as an example.
 You will want to modify and take additional measures to secure your Kong Enterprise system before moving to a production environment.